Longevity Risk and Retirement Planning

 How to Manage Longevity Risk without Products

 If you don’t want to manage longevity risk with products, you must think outside the box.

 Make sure you have some wiggle room in your retirement plan!
 What is Wiggle Room, and how does it apply to Longevity Risk?

 Wiggle Room to Mitigate Longevity Risk

-I came across the idea of room for error when reading Morgan Housel’s book The Psychology of Money (affiliate link).
-While Morgan is an accumulation-focused guy, it struck me that room for error is even more important in retirement than it is during accumulation.
+Reading Morgan Housel’s book The Psychology of Money (affiliate link), I came across the idea of room for error.
+While Morgan is an accumulation-focused guy, it struck me that room for error is even more important in retirement than during accumulation.
 After all, usually, you don’t get to un-do the retirement decision—you’d better make sure you get it right the first time!